opensearch-project/sql/docs/dev/Testing.md

 ### 3.1 Test Data

-For schema, we can just use Elasticsearch mapping as the format of schema and convert it to `INSERT` statement.
+For schema, we can just use OpenSearch mapping as the format of schema and convert it to `INSERT` statement.
 For data we use CSV format simply.

 ```
 {